Imaginatorix/Word-Transformers-in-Caesar-s-Wheel/README.md

 The code for the length separation is painfully slow and ineffecient though... it needs to be improved, by a lot.
 The time it takes to finish took hours.

+The source of the database used is https://github.com/dwyl/english-words.

 **Note to self:**\
 It would also be nice to have it in this fashion.
 ```